Warren and Sanders have a lot to attack in Bloomberg's first presidential ad

 In his speech, Bloomberg reminded everyone of these achievements.
 He also spoke of the earlier prophecies of New York’s post-9/11 decline, which turned out to be short-sighted.
 But his defense of his three terms in office was so robust that, at times, he seemed to come close to suggesting that he had single-handedly saved the city.
 In the wake of unprecedented uncertainty and fear twelve years ago, he said, “New Yorkers were lucky enough, or I was lucky enough, or we were lucky enough I guess is the way to phrase it, to be elected, this administration.”

 There are, of course, legitimate accomplishments listed in Bloomberg’s video, including his work on gun control and climate change—causes that have indeed benefited from his enormous fortune.
-But in a year when Democratic contenders are lining up to decry the political influence of big money, it remains to be seen whether Bloomberg story will resonate with voters.
+But in a year when Democratic contenders are lining up to decry the political influence of big money, it remains to be seen whether Bloomberg’s story will resonate with voters.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.